 Upon successful completion of the three-semester program, the student receives a certificate of completion from Shasta College and is qualified to take the NCLEX-PN examination to become a Licensed Vocational Nurse.

 The Board of Vocational Nursing & Psychiatric Technicians (BVNPT) publishes the NCLEX-PN first time pass rates.
 First-time pass rate reflects the percentage of graduates that pass the NCLEX-PN exam the first time.

 Licensed Vocational Nurses interested in becoming a Registered Nurse can access the Associate Degree Nursing Program (RN) page to finding out more information regarding LVN-to-RN upgrade options.

 Students, at their expense, are required to have a physical examination and immunizations prior to entering the Vocational Nursing program.
-Students must meet established physical criteria to participate in the clinical area and have a current Basic Life Support--Health Care Provider card (two-person rescue and infant resuscitation).
-Students must also comply with drug testing and background clearance requirements for clinical placement.
+Students must meet established physical criteria to participate in the clinical area and have a current Basic Life Support - Health Care Provider card (two-person rescue and infant resuscitation).
+Students must also comply with drug screen and background clearance for clinical placement.